-Are you Financially Able to Retire?
+Are You Financially Able to Retire

-Retirement is the pie-in-the-sky goal which many of us prioritize.
-It’s a milestone transition from a working life to hopefully one of relaxation and fulfillment of lifelong dreams.
+Retirement is the pie-in-the-sky goal that many of us prioritize.
+It’s a milestone transition from working life to hopefully one of relaxation and fulfillment of lifelong dreams.
 The coronavirus may have moved the retirement decision to the forefront for a lot of people.
-Maybe you’ve lost your job, or maybe during the mandated stay-at-home order you realized you would like to continue your stay at home.
+Maybe you’ve lost your job, or maybe during the mandated stay-at-home order, you realized you would like to continue your stay at home.
 Whatever the reason, one of the most frequent and rewarding conversations we have as financial advisors is helping folks plan for what is possible in retirement.

 Here are some basic questions you can ask yourself to help work through the big question: am I financially ready to retire?